Teenager Counselling Redlands (15+)

 The overall number of sessions your teenager will need is different for everyone.
 It is usually recommended to start with weekly or fortnightly in the beginning and extend these as your teen progresses.
-Sessions in person or online are up to 60 minutes and there is an online-only option of up to 45 minutes.
+Sessions in person or online are up to 60 minutes but usually 50 minutes is sufficient.
 If you have any questions concerning their ongoing therapy requirements please don't hesitate to ask.

 Costs can understandably be a concern for parents and is often the reason for turning to the mental health care plan.
 To understand the impact this may have on your teenager, to determine your eligibility for private healthcare rebates, to review my rates and to make the right decision for your teenager, please see my fees.